 The unity between soul and body is one of the ingenious elements of Thomas Aquinas philosophy, which provides a clear answer to the question of the matter-spirit relationship.

 Saint Thomas, born towards the end of 1225 to the Count of Aquino, in the castle of Roccasecca, at the age of 18, against his father’s wishes and quite literally pursued by brothers who wanted to kidnap him, joined the order of preachers of Saint Dominic.

 He completed his formation in Cologne, at the school of St Albert the Great, and then in Paris.
-During his studies in Paris, he became a student and became a doctor of philosophy and theology.
+During his studies in Paris, he became a student and doctor of philosophy and theology.
 He also held professorships in Orvieto, Rome, and Naples.
-He was born in the castle of Roccasecca, near Naples, the seventh son of Count Landulf of the great feudal house of Aquino.
+He was born in the castle of Roccasecca, near Naples, the seventh son of Count Landulf of the tremendous feudal house of Aquino.